Breaking

 About

-Curb is a lifestyle magazine produced annually by 23 University of Wisconsin-Madison School of Journalism and Mass Communication that celebrated its 21st year in 2022.
-Throughout a challenging semester, students work together in a capstone course.
-With the opportunity for hands-on publishing experience, the class produces and distributes a high-quality publication to 10,000 readers around the state.
+Curb is a lifestyle magazine produced annually by University of Wisconsin-Madison School of Journalism and Mass Communication, and it celebrated its 23nd year in 2024.
+Throughout a challenging semester, students work together in this capstone course.
+With the opportunity for hands-on publishing experience, the class produces and distributes a high-quality publication to 10,000 readers around the state and 7,500 audience members online at curbonline.com.

 Curb has been published once a year since Fall 2002.
 Each year’s class is given the chance to remake the magazine with its own theme, though the name Curb remains the same.
 In its past, Curb has been a women’s, men’s, young professionals’ and arts magazine, among others.
-In 2022, the Curb staff developed “Pulse,” which dug into what drives the heart that beats and propels us forward, exploring the passions, hardships and discoveries that shape the people of Wisconsin.
-Through their stories, this year’s Curb staff explored the ways so many Wisconsinites have experienced both universal and deeply personal obstacles, as well as how they stayed close to one another, even during a time when wasn’t physically possible.
+In 2024, the Curb staff developed “Blaze,” which celebrates the trailblazers and innovators who are actively defining the path forward for present and future generations.
+Through their stories, this year’s Curb staff found narratives rich with inspiration, conflicts and untold stories, and worked to highlight those people who have sparked change and continue to shape our state’s trajectory.
 (Check out the print edition here.)